San José de las Matas

 San José de las Matas, also known as Sajoma, is an important municipality (municipio) of the Santiago province in the Dominican Republic.
-The mayor of Sajoma is Alfredo Reyes. there has been many positive changes in the last four years such as adding a 911 system.
+The mayor of Sajoma is Alfredo Reyes.
+There have been many positive changes in the last four years including the addition of a 911 system.
 Within the municipality there are three municipal districts (distritos municipal): El Rubio, La Cuesta and Las Placetas.

 Climate

 San José de Las Matas has a tropical monsoon climate (Köppen climate classification: Am) with two short, dry seasons and two heavy monsoons during most of the year.

 Overview

-San José de Las Matas, also known as "Sajoma", in the province of Santiago, is one of the fastest growing municipalities in Ecotourism.
+San José de Las Matas, also known as "Sajoma", in the province of Santiago, is one of the fastest growing municipalities in ecotourism.